Ela Veezha Poonchira

-Ela Veezha Poonchira is an Indian Malayalam-language crime thriller film directed by Shahi Kabir, who is known for scripting Joseph and Nayattu.
+Ela Veezha Poonchira is an Indian Malayalam-language crime thriller film directed by Shahi Kabir.
 It stars Soubin Shahir, Sudhi Koppa, and Jude Anthany Joseph.
-The highly critically acclaimed movie produced by Vishnu Venu under his banner Kadhaas Untold.
+The movie was produced by Vishnu Venu under his banner Kadhaas Untold.
 The film was released on 15 July 2022.
 Ela Veezha Poonchira is the first ever Malayalam film to be released in Dolby Vision 4K HDR.